se-edu/se-book/testing/testAutomation/testingTextUis/text.md

 * First, you feed the app with a sequence of test inputs that is stored in a file while redirecting the output to another file.
 * Next, you compare the actual output file with another file containing the expected output.

-Lets assume you are testing a CLI app called `AddressBook`.
+Let's assume you are testing a CLI app called `AddressBook`.
 Here are the detailed steps:

 1. Store the test input in the text file `input.txt`.